 Please see our Resources page for more info.

-Please contact us with any other questions or concerns.
+Please contact us with questions or concerns.

 We deliver monitoring and consulting services to governmental organizations, property owners and managers; and education to individuals who aspire to leadership in the affordable housing industry.
 Our aim is to protect the investment of private equity and tax dollars and to ensure continued quality affordable rental housing.

 Copyright 2014 Affordable Housing Connections, Inc. | Design by Carloni Design Associates | www.marketwebsolutions.net